kailash-manasarovar/statement/docs/timeline/2025/may.md

 ### Steve says he doesn't know when the courses are scheduled

-- I ask Steve on the last day when the next intensive is.
+- I ask Steve on the last day when the next intensive is planned.
+- There has maybe been one other intensive I heard about him doing like this in five years of study.
+It's not a regular thing at all.
 - He says *I have no idea*, in a manner in which it sounds like he has no input whatsoever into his schedule.
 - I say goodbye and tell him I look forward to seeing him in Israel in a couple of weeks.